TomPace101/nanopore_diffusion/notes.md

 The other place it is used is to hold the mesh template values. output_eff should be refactored to use parameteric locations for this instead.

+Maybe instead of taking as an argument the mesh parameters file, it should be the folder name (base name) where the file with the given meshname is found.
+You'll need to explain how the various xml file names within that folder are calculated from the meshname, since the meshname itself is not a filename.

 _TODO_ replace osp.isdir os.makedirs calls with a function in common.py
 (Python 3 had an argument to os.makedirs not supported in Python 2)